michel-leonard/C-Quadratic-Sieve/README.md

 | N | Prime factors are removed from **N** and **N** is updated until `N = 1`  |
 | kN | Algorithm computes with **kN** which always remains a constant |

-*The quadratic sieve is able to factor number fewer than 120-bit without using two multipliers.\
+*There is multiple interesting discussion/analysis on the **Knuth-Schroeppel** multiplier.
+On average I think that the algorithm completes 1.45 times faster with it.*

-This is not parameterized as it can be an interesting challenge left to the enthusiastic developers.
+*The quadratic sieve is able to factor number fewer than 120-bit without using two multipliers.
+This maybe interesting challenge is left to the enthusiastic developers.
 Thanks.*

 ### qs_parametrize, preparation_part_4